 In the early days of iSCSI, proponents of iSCSI HBAs claimed that these dedicated adapters were necessary to deliver acceptable performance.
 Much like CNAs, iSCSI HBAs offload storage protocol processing to a separate processor on the adapter, rather than allowing the host processor and OS to handle these tasks.
-While early HBAs did offer some benefits in terms of throughput, they did so at levels beyond what was needed in real world performance.
+While early HBAs did offer some benefits in terms of throughput, they did so at levels beyond what was needed in real-world performance.
 They also suffered from many of the same issues as today's CNAs, including high costs, vendor lock-in, reliability, and stability.

-Today, all major server OSs include native iSCSI support, delivering the same benefits as described above for Open FCoE.
+Today, all major server OSs and hypervisors include native iSCSI support, delivering the same benefits as described above for Open FCoE.
 The maturity of native iSCSI initiators along with advanced adapter and platform features now provides enterprise-level performance with standard Ethernet products.
-In fact, Intel recently demonstrated a standard Intel® Ethernet 10 Gigabit Server Adapter driving 1.25 million IOPS (input/output operations per second) using the native iSCSI initiator in Windows Server\ 2008 R2.

-IT departments standardizing on Intel® Ethernet Server Adapters for iSCSI connectivity are able to use a single initiator, TCP/IP stack, and set of management tools and IT policies.
+IT departments standardizing on Intel[®] Ethernet Server Adapters for iSCSI connectivity are able to use a single initiator, TCP/IP stack, and set of management tools and IT policies.
 This standardization can deliver easier server provisioning, lower the likelihood of human error, and simplify management while reducing capital and operational expenditures.
-As FCoE initiators are integrated into OSs and 10GbE LOM implementations grow, Intel expects Open FCoE-based solutions to deliver these same benefits.
+With FCoE initiators integrated into leading hypervisors and OSs and 10GbE LOM implementations coming soon, Intel expects Open FCoE-based solutions to deliver these same benefits.